-The complexity of the Frobenius test twice the complexity of the methods Fermat or Miller-Rabin, that is equal to the complexity of two such tests.
+The complexity of the Frobenius test is twice the complexity of the methods Fermat or Miller-Rabin, that is equal to the complexity of two such tests.

-The Miller-Rabin test for the number $n$ begins with the choice of the base $a$, which is relatively prime to $n$.

-As the base, take either the first prime numbers $(2,3,5,\dots)$, or make a pseudo-random choice of the number $a$ that is relatively prime to $n$.

-In the usual definition of the Frobenius test (see, for example, \cite{DamFr, DamFr2}), it is also suggested to make a pseudo-random choice of the "base"\ $z=a+b\sqrt{c}$.
+The Miller-Rabin test for the number $n$ begins with a choice of the base $a$, which is relatively prime to $n$.
+As the base, one either takes the first prime numbers, $2,3,5,\dots$, or makes a pseudo-random choice of the number $a$ that is relatively prime to $n$.
+In the usual definition of the Frobenius test (see, for example,~ \cite{DamFr2}), it is also suggested to make a pseudo-random choice of the ``base'' $z=a+b\sqrt{c}$.

-In this paper, we propose to fix this choice in the form $2+\sqrt{c}$ or $1+\sqrt{c}$ depending on $c$ (for details see the definition (\ref{FrobTest})).
-This is much more convenient and, most importantly, quite enough.
-Nevertheless, most of the proofs is given for arbitrary $a,b$.
+In our approach, we propose to restrict this choice to the forms $2+\sqrt{c}$ or $1+\sqrt{c}$ depending on $c$ (for details see Definition~\ref{FrobTest}).
+This is much more convenient and, most importantly, sufficient.
+Nevertheless, most of the theorems is given for arbitrary $a$ and $b$.

-At the beginning of the paper (section \ref{notation}) we give the necessary information and fix the notation.
-The \ref{sec_Frob} section defines the Frobenius method (Definition \ref{FrobTest})) and proves its properties.